C.D. Irapuato: Relegation

-Second Division
+Segunda División

 Back in the Segunda División the club became a top club reaching the final in its first year back against Petroleros de Ciudad Madero.
 The first game was played in Irapuato which they won 1–0.
-It seemed the club would clinch its promotion having the second match at home but surprisingly Ciudad Madero came out with a 2–0 victory and so earning its promotion.
+It seemed the club would clinch its promotion having the second match at home, but surprisingly Ciudad Madero came out with a 2–0 victory and so earning its promotion.

 In the 1974–75 season, the club had its second opportunity when they once again reached the final this time playing against Tecos.
 The club would lose that final match 1–0.
 It took place in the Estadio Azteca in Mexico City.

 The club would get a third opportunity to earn a promotion in 1978; this time against Zacatepec.
 This time a series was played.
 The first match ended in a 1–0 victory for Zacatepec.
 The second match ended in a 4–1 victory for Zacatepec and so the club would lose its third promotion series in 6 years.